Are you looking for tips on how to ruin your creative writing for marketing completely?

 Are you thinking about writing a marketing letter?
 You should.
 It’s very lucrative and can be one of the most important parts of your creative writing career.
 You’ll be amazed at how many successful marketing letters you’ve read.
 Even if you never used them in your campaigns, they are still very valuable writing pieces.

 Marketing letters are not difficult to write.
 They’re more difficult to edit, though.
-You have to make sure that what you’re saying is true and that it will appeal to as many people as possible.
+You have to make sure that what you’re saying is true and that it will have an impact on as many people as possible.
 If you write a bad marketing letter, it can be nearly impossible to get anyone to consider reading it again.

 One of the first things you must remember is that people will assume you’re completely wrong about something.
-They’ll question everything.
-They’ll assume you don’t know what you’re talking about.
-They’ll think you’re ignorant.
+They’ll question every piece of information you’ve provided.
+Some people would even assume you don’t know what you’re talking about thinking that you’re ignorant.
 They’ll be grossed out by the things you say.
-They’ll think that you’re actively participating in ruining their company.
+They’ll think that you’re actively participating in ruining the image of their company.